Employer of Record

 Best Employer of Record Poland

-• Compliant with Polish Labor Regulations: Mercans ensures full compliance with all regulations set by the Polish Ministry of Labour, Family, and Social Policy.
-We strictly adhere to local labor laws and social security requirements, giving you confidence that your operations are always in line with Polish regulations.
+• Compliant with Polish Labor Regulations: Mercans ensures full compliance with all regulations set by the relevant Polish labor, tax, social security, and immigration authorities.
+We strictly adhere to local employment laws and social security requirements, giving you confidence that your operations are always in line with Polish regulations.

 • Independent Entity: As an independent entity, Mercans operates autonomously, delivering reliable and tailored employment services to meet your specific business needs in Poland.
 Our independent status ensures we provide objective and flexible solutions, tailored to your company’s unique requirements.